Dana Scott

-Dana Stewart Scott (born October 11, 1932) is an American logician who is the emeritus Hillman University Professor of Computer Science, Philosophy, and Mathematical Logic at Carnegie Mellon University; he is now retired and lives in Berkeley, California.
+Dana Stewart Scott (born October 11, 1932) is an American logician who is the Hillman University Professor emeritus of Computer Science, Philosophy, and Mathematical Logic at Carnegie Mellon University.
+He is now retired and lives in Berkeley, California.
 His work on automata theory earned him the Turing Award in 1976, while his collaborative work with Christopher Strachey in the 1970s laid the foundations of modern approaches to the semantics of programming languages.
-He has worked also on modal logic, topology, and category theory.
+He has also worked on modal logic, topology, and category theory.

 Early career

 He received his B.A. in Mathematics from the University of California, Berkeley, in 1954.
 He wrote his Ph.D. thesis on Convergent Sequences of Complete Theories under the supervision of Alonzo Church while at Princeton, and defended his thesis in 1958.
 Solomon Feferman (2005) writes of this period:

 After completing his Ph.D. studies, he moved to the University of Chicago, working as an instructor there until 1960.
 In 1959, he published a joint paper with Michael O. Rabin, a colleague from Princeton, titled Finite Automata and Their Decision Problem (Scott and Rabin 1959) which introduced the idea of nondeterministic machines to automata theory.
 This work led to the joint bestowal of the Turing Award on the two, for the introduction of this fundamental concept of computational complexity theory.